 3.9 Statistical Analysis

-Statistical comparison between the CNN model and baseline classifiers was conducted using McNemar’s test at a significance level of α = 0.05, along with 95% confidence intervals and Cohen’s kappa agreement statistics.
+Statistical comparison between the CNN model and baseline classifiers was conducted using McNemar’s test at a significance level of P = .05, along with 95% confidence intervals and Cohen’s kappa agreement statistics.
 These methods provided a rigorous evaluation framework, ensuring that the observed performance improvements were statistically significant and not attributable to random variation.

 3.10 Ethical Considerations